JL-Young/cse15l-lab-reports/lab-report-1-week-2.md

-# Week 2 Lab Reprt
+# Week 2 Lab Report
 ## Guide for logging into a course-specific account on _ieng6_

 Note: This guide is intended for Windows computers.